-- The include folder: It contains all FreeRTOS APIs, related structures, and macro definitions. - The portable folder: It contains FreeRTOS code to be ported to GR551x SoCs with modifications. - The .c source files: Implement core service code of FreeRTOS.
+- The include folder: It contains all FreeRTOS APIs, related structures, and macro definitions. - The portable folder: It contains FreeRTOS code to be ported to GR551x System-on-Chips (SoCs) with modifications. - The .c source files: Implement core service code of FreeRTOS.